mateusfonseca/dorsetToDo/README.md

 **Submission date:** 18 April 2023

-This repository contains a "To-Do List" Flask web app developed for my CA 4 at Dorset College BSc in Computing, Year 3, Semesters 2.
+This repository contains a "To-Do List" Flask web app developed for my CA 4 at Dorset College BSc in Computing, Year 3, Semester 2.

 ## Part 1: Requirements and Setup